Idaho State University Health High School continues dual-enrollment health-related courses for 2010-11 academic year

 The courses begin on Aug.
 23, with payment due no later than 5 p.m. on Friday, Aug.
-20, to avoid disenrollment.
+20.

 “If a student thinks he or she might be interested in one of the health professions, taking one or more of these online classes allows them to decide if they are truly interested in one of the disciplines as their future career,” said Barbara Bishop, Director of the Early College Program.

 Students are also starting a college transcript, paying reduced fees and learning about the work required to be successful in college-level class work.
-Interested students may apply for admission to take dual credit classes by submitting their application at apply.isu.edu. and choosing the "Early College Program" application.
-Students who previously enrolled in ISU dual credit classes still need to take this step since the university is converting to Banner and BengalWeb for admission and registration.
+Interested students may apply for admission to take dual-credit classes by submitting their application at http://apply.isu.edu and choosing the “Early College Program” application.
+Students who previously enrolled in ISU dual-credit classes still need to take this step since the university is converting to Banner and BengalWeb for admission and registration.

 A High School Verification and a Parent/Guardian document must be signed by a high school official and parent or guardian and submitted to the Early College Program before admission is complete.
-Once those steps have been taken, the student will be mailed their user name and password needed to register for the dual credit classes.
+Once those steps have been taken, students will be mailed their user name and password needed to register for the dual-credit classes.